ibestvina/dagpy/docs/project_overview.md

 ## Main components
 To understand how we plan on solving these issues, we first must explain what the underlying system would look like, and how the user will interact with it.
  - **Block** — sequence of iPython notebook cells of any type, together with their outputs.
- - **Filter** — special block wich filters out the data passed from one block to another.
+ - **Filter** — special block wich filters and caches out the data passed from one block to another.
 Filter can be turned off, in which case the whole interpreter session state is passed.
-Optionally, some of the filtered objects can be cached.
  - **DAG** — directed acyclic graph of blocks, where a connection A <- B denotes a dependency of block B to block A.

+ Each block is saved as ipynb file.
+Apart from those, project consists of a DAG file, where DAG and other project metadata is saved, and cache files produced by filters.
+Users can choose whether to only save the most recent versions od cache files (presumably because previous versions are managed by VC systems), or to save the _n_ most recent ones.

 ## Mechanics

 ## Milestones
 1. Basic DAG executor and DAG manager functionality
-    * add block
+    * add blocks
+    * edit blocks
     * notebook view of the block and its dependencies
     * block update on notebook change
     * execute all blocks